iamsrilakshmi/CoViz/README.md

 ### 4. PAST PATTERNS : You can analyse the patterns from the past data

-### 5. YOUR COUNTRY : You can select your Country & fnd a detailed analysis
+### 5. YOUR COUNTRY : You can select your Country & find a detailed analysis

 ### 6. MAP : A Geographical Map Visualisation to get the whole picture